premDelaprem/forecasting-bikeshare-revenue/README.md

-# Building an ARIMA Model to Forecast Bike Share Revenue
+# Building an ARIMA Model to Forecast Bike Share Revenue (README in progress)

 ## Overview
 In this project, I thoroughly clean bike-share data from 2014-2015 to build a simplistic ARIMA model to forecast daily revenue per bike station in 2016.
 I also clean a complementary weather dataset consisting of potential exogenous variables that may prove useful in a future project to improve the forecast. <br>